stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 }
 ```

-In the demo a diagnostics handler can now be configured and attached to the instance:
+A handler can now be configured and attached to the instance:

 ```java
 instance